danielrobb/danielrobb.github.io/index.md

 ![](img/avatar.jpg){:width="250"}

 I am a postdoctoral fellow in the [Department of Civil Engineering][civil] at [Queen’s University][queens], where I study [sediment resuspension beneath internal solitary waves][aps] using high-resolution numerical simulations.
-I received a PhD in [Environmental Fluid Mechanics][ubcefm] from the [University of British Columbia][ubc] in 2023, investigating the [physical processes affecting turbidity][fate] in the surface waters of a glacier-fed hydroelectric reservoir.
-My research focuses on mixing and transport processes in inland and coastal waters, with applications to water quality, sediment dynamics and ecological impacts on aquatic environments.
+I hold a PhD in [Environmental Fluid Mechanics][ubcefm] from the [University of British Columbia][ubc], where I investigated the [physical processes affecting turbidity][fate] in the surface waters of a glacier-fed hydroelectric reservoir.
+My research focuses on mixing and transport processes in inland and coastal waters, with implications for water quality, sediment dynamics and aquatic ecosystem resilience.

 [civil]: https://smithengineering.queensu.ca/civil/index
 [queens]: https://www.queensu.ca